mtboren/Terraformin/Azure/ReadMe.md

 # Terraformin — Azure

-This Azure-focused project follows the HashiCorp tutorial [Get Started - Azure](https://developer.hashicorp.com/terraform/tutorials/azure-get-started) and contains a minimal example configuration in the `somePlan` folder.
+This Azure-focused project follows the HashiCorp tutorial [Get Started - Azure](https://developer.hashicorp.com/terraform/tutorials/azure-get-started) and contains a minimal example configuration in the `myPlan` folder.

 See the code snippets used in the project in the [./snippetsFromExercise.ps1](./snippetsFromExercise.ps1) file